blehmeh98/coding2learn/content/dear-theresa.markdown

 ## Better Encryption Algorithms

 I'm not going to detail the other encryption algorithms available.
 RSA was one of the first, and the simplest.
-There are many many more, such as [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP), [Blowfish](https://en.wikipedia.org/wiki/Blowfish_%28cipher%29) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard.
+There are many many more, such as [OpenPGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP), [Blowfish](https://en.wikipedia.org/wiki/Blowfish_%28cipher%29) and [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard).
 You can read up about these on Wikipedia and many other places on the Web.
 You can download implementations of these algorithms from various sites to use in combination with your email and other messaging applications.
 You can even grab the code off GitHub and use encryption in your own software.

 ## Some advice on combating encryption

 Now that you hopefully have some understanding of encryption, let's have a brief chat about how you could go about stopping people from using it to send secret messages to each other, that the security services can't read.

-1. Stop national and international companies using encryption in their products.
-This means not only stopping Facebook, Apple and Google using cryptography techniques in their messaging applications, you're also going to need to talk to Mozilla, for instance, as encryption is widely used on the web.
+1. **Stop national and international companies using encryption in their products.** This means not only stopping Facebook, Apple and Google using cryptography techniques in their messaging applications, you're also going to need to talk to Mozilla, for instance, as encryption is widely used on the web.
 You'll need to stop banks and other financial institutions from using encryption on their web traffic as well.
 If companies outside your jurisdiction refuse, you'd have to block access to their services, in much the same way China and North Korea do.

-2. Remove access to code repositories where encryption software is freely available.
-This includes sites such as GitHub and BitBucket, that developers use on a daily basis.
+2. **Remove access to code repositories where encryption software is freely available.** This includes sites such as GitHub and BitBucket, that developers use on a daily basis.
 There are many others that need blocking as well, and developers are a wily bunch, so you might need to get rid of Google Drive and Dropbox, as it's fairly easy to use these services to store code.

-3. Block sites that detail how encryption algorithms work.
-This includes sites such as StackOverflow where encryption algorithms and how to code them are discussed, as well as Wikipedia where the algorithms are detailed.
+3. **Block sites that detail how encryption algorithms work.** This includes sites such as StackOverflow where encryption algorithms and how to code them are discussed, as well as Wikipedia where the algorithms are detailed.
 There are a plethora of books you'll also need to ban that teach cryptography techniques.
 These will need to be outlawed and existing copies in homes and libraries destroyed.
 I hear that burning is an effective way of destroying a book.

-4. Finally, stop teaching encryption techniques in Mathematics and Computer Science courses at a University level.
-You might also need to review the teaching of number theory in secondary schools.
+4. **Finally, stop teaching encryption techniques in Mathematics and Computer Science courses at a University level.** You might also need to review the teaching of number theory in secondary schools.
 It's probably best if children are not taught about prime numbers, to be sure that they don't reinvent any cryptography techniques.

-5. Put me in prison and restrict my access to any for of communication with the outside world.
-I've promoted encrypted communication, taught about encrypted communication and used encrypted communication.
+5. **Put me in prison and restrict my access to any for of communication with the outside world.** I've promoted encrypted communication, taught about encrypted communication and used encrypted communication.
 I'm not going to stop.

 Yours faithfully